 Can we apply for programming that enhances all areas of education, or must it be solely focused on science, technology, engineering or math?

-Although there are needs in many areas of education, this program is focused solely on improving teaching and learning in science, technology, engineering and/or math.
+Although there are needs in many areas of education, this program is focused solely on improving teaching and learning in STEM.
 We encourage programs that make connections between the disciplines and/or are multidisciplinary within science, technology, engineering and math.

 In terms of the scope of project, is there a number of students or teachers you’d like to see served?